LMBooth/Q-value/Experiment Software/README.md

 The experimental procedure entails 48 questions between Q-values of 0.6-6.99, each question set is randomised but has 3 questions from each of the 16 Q-value buckets separated by a space of 0.4. i.e. 2 questions from 0.6-0.99 Q-value, 2 questions from 1.00-1.39...
 2 questions from 6.60-6.99.

+Please note: Kivy will not work on Python 3.8+, only Python 3.7< is acceptable.

 ## Install Python Dependencies

 ```bash